 Every year we receive a new challenge, or game.
 These games can range from basketball and shooting frisbees to hanging large inner tubes on pegs over 7 feet in the air.
 After the game is revealed, we only have six weeks and a few days to work on the robot.
 These six weeks are known as "Build Season".
 After Build Season, our team goes to competitions, where many different teams compete and work together to win matches and awards.

 In INFINITE RECHARGE, two alliances work to protect FIRST City from approaching asteroids caused by a distant space skirmish.
 Each Alliance, along with their trusty droids, race to collect and score Power Cells in order to energize their Shield Generator for maximum protection.
 To activate stages of the Shield Generator, droids manipulate their Control Panels after scoring a specific number of Power Cells.
 Near the end of the match, droids race to their Rendezvous Point to get their Shield Generator operational in order to protect the city!

-Current Competitions - NOW CANCELLED OR POSTPONED DUE TO COVID-19.
+Current Competitions - NOW POSTPONED TO 2021 DUE TO COVID-19.

 2018-2019, Destination: Deep Space